GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-85/index.md

   now check if your Windows app or PWA is installed with the getInstalledRelatedApps() API.
 App icon shortcuts work on Windows too (for real this time).
 There's an origin trial for fetch upload streaming.
   And lots more.
-Let’s dive in and see what’s new for developers in Chrome 85!
+Let's dive in and see what's new for developers in Chrome 85!
 layout: 'layouts/blog-post.njk'
 date: 2020-08-25
 authors: